phoban01/preview-env-controller/README.md

 https://fluxcd.io/

 This project is a proof-of-concept set of controllers that implement Preview Environments in a GitOps compatible fashion.
-The basic principle is to watch a specified repository and create a new environment when the conditions are met.
+The basic principle is to watch a specified repository and create a new environment from a given template when the conditions are met.

 With `strategy.type=Branch` if a branch matches the rule, a `PreviewEnvironment` will be created using the specified template with the branch name and commit SHA substituted by the controller.